Healthy Thanksgiving Sides to Complete Your Holiday Menu

 Twice-Baked Sweet Potatoes

-Taste all the flavors of fall in one healthy bite.
-These twice-baked sweet potatoes are packed with cranberry and walnuts yet still clock in under 160 calories per serving.
+Taste the essence of autumn in one healthy bite.
+Cranberries and walnuts flavor these twice-baked sweet potatoes that clock in at a less than 160 calories per serving.
 Plus, this healthy sweet potato recipe for Thanksgiving can be made up to 24 hours in advance.
 Easy and nutritious options?
 Now that’s something to be thankful for.

 Two-Tone Green Bean Salad with Hazelnuts and Parmesan

 Sweet potatoes, cranberries, and pears—it doesn't get any more Thanksgiving-y than this.
 Roast the spuds to enhance their sweetness, then top the healthy sweet potato recipe for Thanksgiving with a naturally sweet-tart chutney for loads of flavor and fiber in less than 170 calories.

 With the natural sweetness of cranberries, dried fruit, pomegranate juice, and molasses, there's no need for sugar in this healthy Thanksgiving recipe.
 (Want to juice a pomegranate?
 It’s possible.)
 Hints of orange zest and cinnamon bring more holiday flavors.

 Brussels Sprouts with Frizzled Prosciutto